redplanetlabs/rama-aws-deploy/README.md

 Zookeeper and Rama require Java to be present on the system to run.
 Rama supports LTS versions of Java - 8, 11, 17 and 21.
 One of these needs to be installed on the AMI.

+### unzip and curl
+The cluster creation requires these commands to be present on the system.

 ### systemd and journalctl